 The figures quoted in the Financial Case differ from those in the Economic Case because they include inflation and redundancy costs.
 Figures in the Economic Case are presented at current prices (excluding inflation).
 Those including inflation should be used for the purposes of informing affordability and funding.
-Redundancy costs are considered to be a transfer payment within the public sector, and therefore HM Treasury guidance advises that they are not used to inform the options appraisal in the
+Redundancy costs are considered to be a transfer payment within the public sector, and therefore HM Treasury guidance advises that they are not used to inform the options appraisal in the Economic Case.

-Note that VAT is also typically included in the Financial Case, but is not included here as it is assumed that Councils an recover VAT.
+Note that VAT is also typically included in the Financial Case, but is not included here as it is summed that Councils can recover VAT.